-NRC establishes the Canadian Commission on Building and Fire Codes (CCBFC), an independent committee of volunteers responsible for developing and maintaining the National Model Construction Codes, based on broad consultation and consensus principles.
-Through the NRC Construction Research Centre, NRC provides technical, research and administrative support to the CCBFC and its committees.
-It publishes the National Model Construction Codes on behalf of the Commission, as well as some of the provincial codes based on the national models on behalf of the jurisdictions.
+NRC establishes the Canadian Commission on Building and Fire Codes (CCBFC), an independent committee of volunteers responsible for developing and maintaining the national model codes, based on broad consultation and consensus principles.
+Through NRC Construction, NRC provides technical, research and administrative support to the CCBFC and its committees.
+It publishes Codes Canada publications on behalf of the Commission, as well as some of the provincial codes based on the national models on behalf of the jurisdictions.

 NRC staff serving on CCBFC committees have no voting privilege.
 NRC does not control what goes into the national model codes or the provincial/territorial codes based on those models, as it is the provinces and territories that have jurisdiction over construction in Canada.